kanopi/bootstrap_layout_classes/README.md

 ## Configuration

 The module has no menu or modifiable settings.
+The widget can be configured in each fields display settings.
-There is no configuration.
-When enabled, the module will prevent the links from appearing.
-To get the links back, disable the module and clear caches.
+When the formatter is active for a field the module will prevent the text field from being rendered and instead outputs the content as classes on the entity.
+To get the normal field rendering back, select another formatter in the fields display settings and clear caches.

 ## Field